-- 6. OBD test procedure - 6.1.
-The operating cycle on the chassis dynamometer shall be the applicable WLTC driven in the Type 1 test, as specified in Annexes Part B. - 6.1.1.
-The Type 1 test need not be performed for the demonstration of electrical failures (short/open circuit).
-The manufacturer may demonstrate these failure modes using driving conditions in which the component is used and the monitoring conditions are encountered.
-These conditions shall be documented in the type approval documentation. - 6.2.
-Vehicle preconditioning - 6.2.1.
-According to the engine type and after introduction of one of the failure modes given in paragraph 6.3. of this appendix, the vehicle shall be preconditioned by driving at least two consecutive Type 1 tests. - 6.2.2.
-[At the request of the manufacturer with approval by Type Approval Authority, alternative preconditioning methods may be used.] - 6.2.3.
-The use of additional preconditioning cycles or alternative preconditioning methods shall be documented in the type approval documentation. - 6.3.
+According to the engine type and after introduction of one of the failure modes given in paragraph 6.3. of this appendix, the vehicle shall be preconditioned by driving at least two consecutive 3-phase-WLTC tests.

+6.2.3.
+Level 1A Only

+At the request of the manufacturer with approval by Type Approval Authority, alternative preconditioning methods may be used.

+The reason for the use of additional preconditioning cycles or alternative preconditioning methods as well as details of these cycles/methods shall be reported in the type approval documentation.

+- 6.3.
 Failure modes to be tested - 6.3.1.
 Positive ignition engined vehicles: - 6.3.1.1.
 Replacement of the catalyst with a deteriorated or defective catalyst or electronic simulation of such a failure; - 6.3.1.2.
 Engine misfire conditions according to the conditions for misfire monitoring given in paragraph 3.3.3.2. of this annex; - 6.3.1.3.
 Replacement of the oxygen sensor with a deteriorated or defective oxygen sensor or electronic simulation of such a failure; - 6.3.1.4.
 Electrical disconnection of any other emission-related component connected to a power-train management computer (if active on the selected fuel type); - 6.3.1.5.
 Electrical disconnection of the electronic evaporative purge control device (if equipped and if active on the selected fuel type). - 6.3.2.
 Compression-ignition engined vehicles: - 6.3.2.1.
 Where fitted, replacement of the catalyst with a deteriorated or defective catalyst or electronic simulation of such a failure. - 6.3.2.2.
-Where fitted, total removal of the particulate trap or, where sensors are an integral part of the trap, a defective trap assembly. - 6.3.2.3.
+Where fitted, total removal of the particulate trap or, where sensors are an integral part of the trap, a defective trap assembly.

+- 6.3.2.3.
 Electrical disconnection of any fuelling system electronic fuel quantity and timing actuator. - 6.3.2.4.
-Electrical disconnection of any other emission-related component connected to a power-train management computer.
+Electrical disconnection of any other emission-related component connected to a power-train management computer. - 6.3.2.5.

-- 6.3.2.5.
 In meeting the requirements of paragraphs 6.3.2.3. and 6.3.2.4. of this appendix, and with the agreement of the Type Approval Authority, the manufacturer shall take appropriate steps to demonstrate that the OBD system will indicate a fault when disconnection occurs. - 6.3.2.6.
 The manufacturer shall demonstrate that malfunctions of the EGR flow and cooler are detected by the OBD system during its approval test. - 6.4.
 OBD system test - 6.4.1.
 Vehicles fitted with positive ignition engines: - 6.4.1.1.
 After vehicle preconditioning according to paragraph 6.2. of this appendix, the test vehicle is driven over a Type 1 test.

-The MI shall be activated at the latest before the end of this test under any of the conditions given in paragraphs 6.4.1.2. to 6.4.1.5. of this appendix.
+The MI shall be activated at the latest before the end of this test under any of the conditions given in paragraphs 6.4.1.2. to 6.4.1.6. of this appendix.
 The MI may also be activated during preconditioning.
-The Technical Service may substitute those conditions with others in accordance with paragraph 6.4.1.6. of this appendix.
+The Technical Service may substitute those failure modes with others in accordance with paragraph 3.3.3.4. of this annex.
 However, the total number of failures simulated shall not exceed four (4) for the purpose of type approval.